francescobongini/Kmeans/README.md

 # Kmeans
-The project between sequencial and parallel version of the K-means clustering.
+The project presents the comparison between sequencial and parallel version of the K-means clustering.
 The parallel code is implemented using OpenMP in C++. <br /> My results indicate that the parallel implementation has benefits regarding its speed and the